 - Remove turkey from oven.
 Using wadded up paper towels, carefully rotate the turkey so that it is breast side up.

-- Drizzle with remaining ghee and return to oven for 20 minutes.
+- Drizzle with remaining coconut oil (or ghee or butter) and return to oven for 20 minutes.

 - Reduce oven temperature to 325 degrees.
 Use an instant read thermometer to monitor the temperature and remove from oven when turkey thigh has reached 170 degrees.
 This will vary depending on the size of your turkey.